Here are several shortcut commands that are useful in your web browser. These commands apply to Firefox, Chrome, IE9+, and Safari.

 5. Zoom the page with CTRL-mousewheelspin

 Is the font too small or too large?
 Simply hold CTRL with your left hand, and spin your mousewheel with your right hand.
 This will zoom the web page and enlarge/shrink the font.
-This is wunderbar for those of us with weaker reading vision!
+This is wunderbar for those of us with weaker eyes!

-6. CTRL-F4 to close a browser tab page
+6. CTRL-F4 or CTRL-W to close a browser tab page

-When you no longer want the web page tab open, press CTRL-F4.
-This keystroke will close the current tab page while still leaving the web browser open.
+When you no longer want the web page tab open, press CTRL-F4 or CTRL-W. This keystroke will close the current tab page while still leaving the web browser open.